Harrisburg Lawyers Who Understand Equitable Distribution of Marital Property

 Call to Talk With an Attorney Experienced in Property Division

 That is why it is so important to have an attorney who has many years of experience practicing divorce law in central Pennsylvania.
 The property division attorneys at Scaringi & Scaringi, P.C. have over 80 years of combined experience practicing divorce law in central Pennsylvania and collectively have practiced before every divorce court judge in the region.
 Our attorneys have acquired the knowledge, based upon much experience, about how the divorce court judges handle divorce cases.

 To find out how Pennsylvania's equitable distribution principles apply to the property division problems that will apply in your case, contact us for a free consultation.
-With offices in Harrisburg, Newport, and Carlisle, our lawyers serve the needs of clients throughout central Pennsylvania.
+With offices in Harrisburg, Newport, Carlisle, York and Lancaster, our lawyers serve the needs of clients throughout central Pennsylvania.

 Simple or Complex Asset Division - The Stakes Are the Same

 While our firm is ready to advise affluent and upper middle-class clients with complex asset division problems, we can also be of value to those who have only a house, a couple of cars and some retirement benefits.
 The stakes are the same, and probably higher in real terms, to these individuals as they are to the affluent.